13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 ## Features
 The present version of Broken Chatbot exhibits the following vulnerabilities.

-- Prompt Injection
+- Direct Prompt Injection
   - An attack involving the input of malicious prompts designed to manipulate LLMs.
-  - Prompt Injection is a technique employed to manipulate or exploit conversational AI systems, such as chatbots or virtual assistants, by crafting inputs that embed hidden or unexpected instructions.
+  - Direct Prompt Injection is a technique employed to manipulate or exploit conversational AI systems, such as chatbots or virtual assistants, by crafting inputs that embed hidden or unexpected instructions.
 This strategy can be utilized to modify the AI's behavior in unintended ways or to extract information that ought to remain inaccessible.
 For more information, see "[Prompt Injection](https://learnprompting.org/docs/prompt_hacking/injection)" in Learn Prompting.
+- Indirect Prompt Injection
+  - An attack where malicious instructions are embedded in content that is later processed by an LLM, often through another application or intermediary.
+  - Indirect Prompt Injection targets the interaction between systems by inserting harmful prompts into inputs that are not initially interpreted as instructions, such as user-generated content, documents, or web pages.
+When these inputs are later consumed by an LLM—typically through summarization, analysis, or autonomous agent behavior—the hidden instructions are activated, potentially leading the model to perform unauthorized actions or disclose sensitive information.
+This method is particularly dangerous in multi-agent or automated systems where human oversight is limited.
+For more information, see "[Indirect Injection](https://learnprompting.org/docs/prompt_hacking/offensive_measures/indirect_injection)" in Learn Prompting.
 - Prompt Leaking
   - An attempt to exfiltrate system prompts within LLM applications through the entry of malicious prompts.
   - Prompt Leaking describes a scenario in which a conversational AI, such as a chatbot or a language model, inadvertently discloses all or portions of its internal prompts, or operational instructions within its responses.
 This phenomenon may occur due to flaws in the AI's design or when the AI is manipulated into revealing more information than intended.
 For more information, see "[Prompt Leaking](https://learnprompting.org/docs/prompt_hacking/leaking)" in Learn Prompting.